Home

 With more features, such as statues, revitalized store fronts and artsy boutiques being added, hundreds of thousands of visitors go to see the Chemainus murals each year.

-And while exploring Chemainus and diving the 737 near Chemainus, you will definitely want to book your rooms at the Chemainus Festival Hotel & Inn.
+And while exploring Chemainus and diving the 737 near Chemainus, we recommend that you book your rooms at the Chemainus Festival Hotel & Inn.

 The Sunken 737 at Chemainus